 Creating a Working Group

 Working Groups (WGs) require more commitment than Interest Groups.
-Working Groups develop Case Statements that are then reviewed by the RDA Community, Technical Advisory Board (TAB), and Council.
+Working Groups develop Case Statements that describe the Recommendation that the group will produce.
+Other key parts of the Case Statement include a value proposition, work plan and adoption plan.
+Case Statements are then reviewed by the RDA Community, Technical Advisory Board (TAB), and Council.
 Review criteria include:

 - Fit with the overall RDA vision and mission